fbpx

 Happy Advertising!
 Have questions?
 Add a comment below!

-3 thoughts on “Big Changes to Facebook Ads for Real Estate Agents: What You Need to Know”
+3 responses to “Big Changes to Facebook Ads for Real Estate Agents: What You Need to Know”

 You are a success and give good advice but please remember to use UPPER CASE R when spelling Realtor.
 Realtor is a registered trade name and requires the R to be in upper case.
 Realtor.com was given permission to use the lower case r to make it easier for people to type it in their computer/i-phone etc.